cysouw/diathesis/text/c06_prepositions.md

 b.
 Der Pullover hängt im Schrank.
 :::

 These verbs use a *haben* perfect both in the intransitive and transitive usage [@next a,b].
 The *Zustandspassiv* of the transitive is also possible, leading to another intransitive construction with the auxiliary *sein* [@next c].
+This is clearly a *Zustandspassiv* because it cannot be combined with a gradual time specificiation like *allmählich* 'gradually' (cf. [@sec:participles-temporal-interpretation]).

 ::: ex
 a.
 Ich habe den Teller an den Tisch geklebt.
 b.
-Der Teller hat am Tisch geklebt.
+Der Teller hat (allmählich) am Tisch geklebt.
 c.
-Der Teller ist am Tisch geklebt.
+Der Teller ist (\*allmählich) am Tisch geklebt.
 :::

 **Attested Verbs**